JoseDeFreitas/awesome-youtubers/readme.md

 ## Contents

 To find a specific topic faster, you can press `Ctrl + F` and type the topic you're searching for.
+It's recommendable to open the links with the click of the mouse wheel or by right-cliking a link and selecting "Open link in new tab" so you can keep the list in a separate tab.
 - [Programming in general](#programming-in-general)
 - [Web development](#web-development)
 - [Computer sciences](#computer-sciences)